tario-you/pollevbot/README.md

 1. Ask for the poll host (everything after `https://pollev.com/`).
 2. Prompt you to choose between cookie-based login (MFA compatible) or direct username/password login (legacy accounts).
+3. Offer to reuse a cached firehose token for that host (stored in `firehose_tokens.json`) or paste a fresh token if you have one handy.

-When you select cookie login, the helper stores the cookies needed for authenticated requests in `session_cookies.json` and then polls the host every ~5 seconds until you stop the process.
+When you select cookie login, the helper stores the cookies needed for authenticated requests in `session_cookies.json` and then maintains a long-poll connection to the host (up to ~25 seconds per request) until you stop the process.
 Leave your computer powered on and awake while it runs; closing the laptop or killing the process ends the loop.

 ### Cookie flow (recommended for MFA accounts)